COOLer-overclock/SoftFX-Task/README.md

 # SoftFX-Task
-Task for applying for a job
+Task for applying for a job.

 This application shows my first try working with TradingView charting library.
 Database with bars and symbols generates on first call DbContext instance.
 Symbols generates randomly.